BagfSoft/EmailLib/README.md

 EmailLib
 ========

-Email Lib is a .Net wrapper for sending Emails in an easy way.
+Email Lib is a Open Source .Net wrapper for sending Emails in an easy way.